ajaiantilal/scikit-from-matlab/README.txt

 To make sure xgboost works i had to install xgboost in python via pip on a command line (0.80 was the latest version that worked for me on windows). pip install xgboost==0.80 --user

+If you find it useful or have some changes that will help out, please let me know!

 Let me know if you run into any issues.
 Abhi (abhirana@gmail.com)